 Locations & trusts

 Health Education South West Peninsula is located in the South of England and incorporates Devon and Cornwall.
-The link below provides a map to all locations within the Peninsula CMT training programme. http://medicine.peninsuladeanery.nhs.uk/about-us/areas/
+The link below provides a map to all locations within the Peninsula Internal Medicine Training (IMT) programme.

-Trusts within the Peninsula offering Core medical training:
+Trusts within the Peninsula offering Internal Medicine Training:

 ACCS Acute medicine posts are six month rotations completing six rotations at the end of the ACCS programme.

-Our CMT programmes incorporate acute and non- acute specialties to give trainees a broad variety of training and experiences.
+Our IMT programmes incorporate acute and non- acute specialties to give trainees a broad variety of training and experiences.

-- Opportunity to engage in various QI projects with a local Quality Improvement expert
+- Opportunity to engage in QI projects and service innovation with the support of a local Quality Improvement expert and the Peninsula Quality Improvement Network

 Life in Peninsula